APPtitude Pre-Law Program

 How to Apply

-The APPtitude application process consists of filling out a short application, including a resume.
+The APPtitude application process consists of completing a short application, which includes a resume.
 Students who meet the eligibility criteria are encouraged to apply.

 Spring 2023 APPtitude Participant